Updated: Aug 11, 2020

 As there's only one sunset a day and there may be other weddings at your resort, there is typically a small premium to pay for a sunset ceremony and availability will disappear quickly.

-This can be combatted by planning a mid-week ceremony, just remember that your guests may sacrifice an extra day or two of their allotted annual vacation time.
+You can combat this by planning a mid-week ceremony, just remember that your guests may sacrifice an extra day or two of their allotted annual vacation time.

 Weddings are more expensive than ever